The Undercroft, Guildford

 The Undercroft at Guildford is late 13th-century in date and is believed to have belonged to the house of a merchant above it who dealt in wine or expensive cloths or silk.
-The Undercroft is three bays in length and measures about 30 feet long by 19 feet wide and 9 feet high (about 10m by 6m and 3m high) and has a rib vaulted ceiling supported by two round central columns or piers.
+The Undercroft is three bays in length and measures about 30 feet long by 19 feet wide and 9 feet high (about 10 m by 6 m and 3 m high) and has a rib vaulted ceiling supported by two round central columns or piers.
 The corbels on the walls are carved with grotesque faces and support the base of the arches.
-That near the steps shows the head of a woman wearing a wimple which was fashionable women's headwear in the late 13th-century.
+That near the steps shows the head of a woman wearing a wimple which was fashionable women's headwear in the late 13th century.
 The Undercroft's ceiling is actually above street level which gives ample room for the doorway and the steps leading down from the High Street outside, such access suggesting the Undercroft was originally built as a shop.
 The doorway being positioned on the downhill side provided maximum headroom while on the room's uphill side a low window was located which provided some daylight.
 By the far corner in the uphill wall a narrow doorway can be found which led to a spiral staircase to the house above which supports the theory that the Undercroft was originally built as a shop.
 Of this timber framed structure above nothing now remains.
 The extant three-storey red brick building above the Undercroft dates to 1803.
-The Undercroft included a doorway in the south wall which was blocked and replaced sometime in the 19th-century.
+The Undercroft included a doorway in the south wall which was blocked and replaced sometime in the 19th century.

-From the 14th-century the Undercroft was largely used for storage, but for much of the 20th-century it stood empty until 1989 when the blocked street entrance was reopened and the room renovated for use as an Information Centre for visitors to Guildford.
+From the 14th century the Undercroft was largely used for storage, but for much of the 20th century it stood empty until 1989 when the blocked street entrance was reopened and the room renovated for use as an Information Centre for visitors to Guildford.
 The Information Centre has recently been relocated.

 The Undercroft is managed by the nearby Guildford Museum and is open on Wednesdays from May to September – 2pm to 4pm October to April and Saturdays from May to September – 12pm to 4pm.
 Admission is free.
 There are steps from the street level and there is no disabled access.